UFC Fight Night: Blachowicz vs. Rakic: Predictions & Analysis

 A few statistical edges stand out.
 Hill throws significantly more leather — a 1.9 sig. strike per minute gap.
 Jandiroba is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Hill has tighter striking defense, making opponents miss more often.

-**The Pick: Virna Jandiroba over Angela Hill.** The model gives Jandiroba a slight nod at 64% — this could easily go either way.
+The Pick: Virna Jandiroba over Angela Hill.
+We're leaning Jandiroba here at 66%, a solid but not overwhelming edge.
 The market and our model are aligned — the line looks fair.

 Tatsuro Taira vs Carlos Candelario